bloxstreet/support/changelogs/store.md

 Added:
-- One-way barriers to the registers exit (JSM ITAB barriers)
+- One-way barriers to the registers exit (JSM ITAB barriers) -- (cos why ask a dev to make something when you can just find them!)

 Fixed:
 - Postly Figures underneath the floor are now gone